-The John E. Anderson Graduate School of Management at the University of California, Los Angeles—more commonly known as simply UCLA Anderson—typically ranks solidly among the top 20 U.S. business schools in what are generally considered the most prestigious MBA rankings.
-Located in one of the largest cities in the United States, UCLA Anderson offers its business school students access to a fairly wide variety of industries, with 31.8% of the Class of 2020 taking jobs in technology, 25.4% going into consulting, and 14.4% entering the financial services industry.
-Access to “Silicon Beach,” which is home to more than 500 technology companies and start-ups, including Snapchat, Google, Apple, and Netflix, means that UCLA Anderson is in one of the most prominent technology hubs in the world.
-Therefore, MBA students interested in this field are well positioned for jobs at tech companies and start-ups, as well as for tech entrepreneurship.
+The John E. Anderson Graduate School of Management at the University of California, Los Angeles—more commonly known as simply UCLA Anderson—typically places solidly among the top 20 U.S. business schools in MBA rankings.
+Located in one of the largest cities in the United States, UCLA Anderson offers its business school students access to a fairly wide variety of industries, with 34.1% of the Class of 2022 taking jobs in technology, 23.8% going into consulting, and 12.1% entering the financial services industry.
+Access to “Silicon Beach,” which is home to more than 500 technology companies and start-ups, means that UCLA Anderson is in one of the most prominent technology hubs in the world.
+Therefore, MBA students interested in this field are well positioned for jobs at tech companies and start-ups, as well as for tech entrepreneurship

 As a relatively small program, with a target class size of approximately 360 students, UCLA Anderson fosters camaraderie and a positive environment.
 But if you want to enjoy the school’s warm, sunny weather and close proximity to the beach, all while expanding your skill set and knowledge, you will have to stand out among many strong MBA applicants.
 UCLA Anderson’s credentials, including its average GMAT score, have skyrocketed in the past few years, and it has become a much more competitive business school to get into.
 Fortunately, mbaMission can help you on your MBA application journey.